run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/overview.md

-Title: Introduction to 4biz Workflow
+Title: Introduction to 4biz Tracker
 Description: Overview about the creation and management of a 4biz workflow.

-# Introduction to 4biz Workflow
+# Introduction to 4biz Tracker

 Flows are visual representations of something that moves continuously.
 Therefore, flows can be used to graphically represent a process or any action.
 They can be materialized on paper (physical document) or an electronic tool.
-At 4biz, the Workflow functionality is designed to model your business goals by outlining the steps you need to take to achieve those goals through a smart digital flow.
+At 4biz, the Tracker functionality is designed to model your business goals by outlining the steps you need to take to achieve those goals through a smart digital flow.
 It's possible to create workflows to assist with the management of services, problems, changes, releases, continuity actions, travel requests, and purchasing.
 Moreover, the workflow has interaction with the main 4biz processes.

 Automated workflows bring system activities to life, enabling your organization's activities to be digitized and automated.
 Furthermore, you can create task-controlled flows, add notifications, subprocesses and establish direct communication with other applications, such as Builder - which is a framework for the creation of application.